 In doing so, I will post about my experience including what I learn, the value it provides to me.
-I will also post my findings about the various certifying authorities and invite you to share your own perspectives.
+I will also post my findings of the various certifying authorities and invite you to share your own perspectives.

-Some that are at the top of my list because I want to learn more include LeSS, DAD, Kanban and SAFe.
+Some that are at the top of my list because I want to learn more include LeSS, DAD, Kanban, and SAFe.
 Unfortunately, they are also going to be some of the more costly ones.
 They can easily be $1,500 or more for the training and that excludes travel.
 So if you have tips for doing this on a budget please let me know those.

 I welcome your feedback on this challenge including your own first-hand experience.

 PS: I am working on an approach to allow people to provide their own ratings of all these certifications, like a Rotten Tomatoes approach.
 Hey, if we can crowdsource it we can probably cut through the BS.
 If you are interested in helping me test drive this, please email me directly at: AMersino@VitalityChicago.com